2022 Belarusian constitutional referendum: Drafts and corrections

+The final draft was presented on January 20, 2022.
+It contained few differences from the previous one.
+One of them was the introduction of "ideology of Belarusian state", which formed the basis of Belarusian democracy and pluralism.

 Analysis

 Some political analysts suggested that the main change in the constitution was legitimization of the All-Belarusian People's Assembly that was created by Lukashenko's regime.
 According to new Constitution, the Assembly would become the highest representative body that can choose members of CEC, assign judges of the Highest Court and the Constitutional Court, impeach presidents, rule state international politics, introduce bills before Parliament, submit amendments to the Constitution, etc. Political analysts suggested that Lukashenko planned to become both the head of the All-Belarusian People's Assembly and the president simultaneously, or can join the Assembly after his presidency to have influence over his successor.
 Amendments returned the two-term limitation for president which had been cancelled by Lukashenko in 2004, but the limit would only start after the referendum, allowing Lukashenko to rule until 2035.
 Another new clause noted by political analysts is complete legal immunity for former presidents for actions carried out while in office and permanent membership of any former president in the Council of the Republic.
 Also Lukashenko is excluded from the new clause that prohibits holding two political positions simultaneously.
 According to Belarusian oppositionist Pavel Latushko, Lukashenko couldn’t call for a referendum in the first place because he is not a legitimate president.